1986 Inner London Education Authority election

-Background
+Context

-The ILEA had been established in 1965 to assume the educational responsibilities of the former London County Council.
-It was originally made up of the members of the GLC who represented Inner London areas, together with one representative from each of the inner London boroughs.
+The ILEA had been established in 1965 to assume educational responsibilities for the area of the 12 boroughs and the City of London which formed the former London County Council.

+Originally, the ILEA was a special committee of the GLC.
+In this iteration, it was made up of co-opted members of the GLC who represented Inner London areas, together with one representative co-opted from each of the 13 individual Inner London authorities.